Five Biggest Challenges Facing The Hospitality Industry in 2023

 2. Cost of Living Crisis

-The exponential rise in prices impacts the hospitality industry two-fold.
-First from a consumer perspective where the public have less money to spend eating or drinking out, then also for their businesses’ own rising costs.
+The exponential rise in prices challenges the hospitality industry two-fold.
+First, from a consumer perspective, where the public has less money to spend eating or drinking out, then also for their businesses’ own rising costs, which we will explore further in the following section.

-Hospitality businesses now face the challenge of an increase in 55.2% in operating costs, with industry groups lobbying the government for extra financial support for the industry.
+Hospitality businesses now face the challenge of an increase of 55.2% in operating costs, with industry groups lobbying the government for extra financial support for the industry.

 Find out how Trail can help you cut your operational costs in our latest webinar.